Munster: Hurling and football

 Munster is noted for its tradition of hurling.
 Three of the four most successful teams in the All-Ireland Senior Hurling Championship are from Munster; Cork GAA, Tipperary GAA and Limerick GAA.
 The final of the Munster Senior Hurling Championship is one of the most important days in the Irish GAA calendar.
-Munster is the only province in Ireland wherein every one of its counties has won an All-Ireland Senior Hurling Championship.
+Munster is Ireland's only province whose every single county has won at least one All-Ireland Senior Hurling Championship.

 Traditionally, the dominant teams in Munster football are Kerry GAA and Cork GAA, although Tipperary GAA and Limerick GAA have also won All-Ireland Senior Football Championships.
 Kerry in particular are the most successful county in the history of football.

 Rugby union

 Rugby is a popular game in the cities of Limerick and Cork.
-Munster Rugby is an Irish Rugby Football Union representative side which competes in the United Rugby Championship competition, winning in 2003, 2009 and 2011 and in the Heineken Cup, winning in 2006 and 2008.
+Munster Rugby is an Irish Rugby Football Union representative side which competes in the United Rugby Championship competition, winning in 2003, 2009, 2011 and 2023 and in the Heineken Cup, winning in 2006 and 2008.
 Until 2016, the Munster side was the only Irish side to have defeated the New Zealand All Blacks.

 Soccer

 Association football is also a popular game in Munster, with the Munster Football Association governing a number of aspects of the game in the province.
-Four Munster clubs play in the League of Ireland: Cork City F.C., Waterford FC in the League of Ireland Premier Division; and Cobh Ramblers and Treaty United F.C. in the First Division.
+In 2025 five Munster clubs play in the League of Ireland: Waterford FC and Cork City F.C., in the League of Ireland Premier Division; and Cobh Ramblers, Treaty United F.C. and Kerry F.C. in the First Division.